DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

-2014 with its ‘world-class, affordable ICT infrastructure’ and ‘one of the highest technological and non-technological innovation performances in the world’.[^12BaumannSweden_8] Today, 91 percent of the Swedish population have access to the Internet, a number that increases to a staggering 97 percent in the age group 16 to 54.[^12BaumannSweden_9] Broadband is available in 88 percent of Swedish households, with 61 percent of homes and enterprises having access to downstream connections of at least 100 Mbit/s.[^12BaumannSweden_10] Yet, despite these numbers, prices for fixed broadband remain comparatively low in Sweden.
-With true fiber connections costing from SEK 199 per month, the country ranks third cheapest globally for Internet connections of 100 Mbit/s or more.[^12BaumannSweden_11]
+2014 with its ‘world-class, affordable ICT infrastructure’ and ‘one of the highest technological and non-technological innovation performances in the world’.[^12BaumannSweden_8] Today, 91 percent of the Swedish population have access to the internet, a number that increases to a staggering 97 percent in the age group 16 to 54.[^12BaumannSweden_9] Broadband is available in 88 percent of Swedish households, with 61 percent of homes and enterprises having access to downstream connections of at least 100 Mbit/s.[^12BaumannSweden_10] Yet, despite these numbers, prices for fixed broadband remain comparatively low in Sweden.
+With true fiber connections costing from SEK 199 per month, the country ranks third cheapest globally for internet connections of 100 Mbit/s or more.[^12BaumannSweden_11]

 It is predominantly because of this promising infrastructural arrangement that major U.S. media companies such as Netflix and Time